pagkly/Zed/Investopedia3/How to Best Use the Debt-To-Capital Ratio.md

 How to Best Use the Debt-To-Capital Ratio
 ## What Is the Debt-To-Capital Ratio?

 The debt-to-capital ratio is a measurement of a company's financial leverage.
 The debt-to-capital ratio is calculated by taking the company's interest-bearing debt, both short- and long-term liabilities and dividing it by the total capital.
-Total capital is all interest-bearing debt plus [shareholders' equity](https://www.investopedia.com/terms/s/shareholdersequity.asp), which may include items such as common stock, preferred stock, and minority interest.
+Total capital is all interest-bearing debt plus [[shareholders' equity]](https://www.investopedia.com/terms/s/shareholdersequity.asp), which may include items such as common stock, preferred stock, and minority interest.

 ## The Formula for Debt-To-Capital Ratio